Altidias/Milestone1_Group52/Software Design Document.md

 **generate_bar_chart()**
 - Description: Generates a dynamically sized bar chart using matplotlib, embedded in a wxPython panel, to visualize a specific food items nutritional breakdown.
 - Input Parameters:
-  - *food_item: (str, dict[str, float])* A tuple with the name of the food and a dictionary containing the nutritional data for the food item that is to be graphed, including names and quantities.
+  - *food_item: pandas.Series* - A series containing the nutritional data for the food item to be graphed, including nutrient names and quantities.
 - Return Value:
   - *None*
 - Side Effects: Updates the GUI panel by embedding the chart using the matplotlib figure which is dynamically resized to fit the dimensions.